serokell/blog-posts/Alex and Happy Part 2/article.md

 -->

 This is the second and final part of the Parsing with Haskell series.
-Haven't read the first part yet?
-You can find it [here](https://serokell.io/blog/lexing-with-alex).
+If you haven't read the first part yet, you can find it [here](https://serokell.io/blog/lexing-with-alex).

-In this article, we will use [Happy](https://www.haskell.org/happy/) to generate a parser that will consume the token stream from the lexer that Alex has generated for us.
+In this article, we will use [Happy](https://www.haskell.org/happy/) to generate a parser that will consume the token stream from the lexer created by Alex.

-As with Alex, our goal is to provide enough information to be productive with Happy.
+As with Alex, our goal is to provide enough information to be productive.
-Hence, we won't cover every single feature of it.
+Hence, we won't cover all the features of Happy.
 Please refer to the [Happy User Guide](https://monlih.github.io/happy-docs/) for more information.

 This tutorial was written using GHC version 9.0.2, Stack resolver LTS-19.8, Alex version 3.2.7.1, and Happy version 1.20.0.